Gree

 F8

-Indoor unit shows F8; unit may limit capacity or shut down under heavy load.
+The indoor unit shows F8; the unit may limit capacity or shut down under heavy load.

 Indoor Unit Overload / Heat Sink Overheat